Sytex/frontend_coding_challenge/README.md

 We will provide mocked example of a couple of templates.
 The coding challenge consists in UI views that will allow the user to:

-- Search from a list of forms and filter by code and/or description
+- View a list of forms and search by code and/or description.
-- Display the structure of the selected form in friendly and understandable way for the user.
+- Select a form and view the structure of the selected form in friendly and understandable way.
-- Be able to answer a question with appropriate validations and sanitizations
+- Be able to answer entries with appropriate validations and sanitizations

 A `Form` contains a set of entries and groups.
 Each `Entry` has some metadata, and an `input_type`.